September 25, 2024

 Origis Energy & TVA Expand Mississippi Renewable Energy Portfolio

-Two others are currently under construction: Golden Triangle I, a 200 MWac solar project with 50 MW of storage in Lowndes County, is set to begin operations in 2025; and the Optimist project, a 200 MWac solar facility with 50 MW of storage in neighboring Clay County, is expected to be operational by early 2026.
+The renewable energy portfolio from Origis and TVA in Mississippi includes three key projects.
+Earlier this year, the Golden Triangle II project became operational, featuring 150 MWac of solar power and 50 MW of battery storage in Lowndes County.
+Two more projects are currently under construction: Golden Triangle I, a 200 MWac solar project with 50 MW of storage in Lowndes County, is set to begin operations in 2025, while Optimist, a 200 MWac solar project with 50 MW of storage in neighboring Clay County, is expected to be operational by early 2026.

-Origis Energy, a leading U.S. provider of renewable energy and decarbonization solutions, is overseeing the development, construction, and operation of these projects for TVA.
-Under the Power Purchase Agreements (PPAs) with Origis, each site will supply clean energy at competitive rates.
-TVA will use this power to meet rising demand, enhance grid reliability, and support the sustainability goals of major industrial customers through its Green Invest program.
+Origis Energy, a leading U.S. provider of renewable energy and decarbonization solutions, is overseeing the development, construction, and operation of these projects on behalf of TVA.
+Each site will supply clean energy at competitive rates under Power Purchase Agreements (PPAs) between the two companies.
+TVA will use this energy to meet rising demand, improve grid reliability, and help major industrial customers achieve their sustainability goals through its Green Invest program.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.